rebeccadf/Big-data-projects/README.md

 # Big-data-projects
 These project were homeworks from the course "Big data computing".
 The main focus of these homeworks were to understand how to take advantage of parallelism with Apache Spark.
+For each homework there is a .txt file that describes what was the exact task and each homework has a dataset file associated to test the correctness.
+The first homework is more general and was intended to first collect the raw data into an RDD and then implement on it some pyspark methods: 1) mapPartitionsToPair combined with groupByKey and mapValues 2) map combined with reduceByKey.
+The second homework was assigned to implement a 3-approximation sequential algorithm proposed by Charikar et al. for k-center with z outliers.
+The third homework is a pyspark program that we run on CloudVeneto cluster that implements a 2-round coreset-based MapReduce algorithm for k-center with z outliers.